Story by Becky Hoag

 “At the NCAA, when we all got freelance work, was super cool because it was awesome practical experience,” Vanoni said.
 “We all had really tight deadlines.”

 Shontz is looking forward to teaching the class again next spring.
-If the program keeps running, they will cover the US Track & Field Olympic Trials in 2020 and the World Championships at Hayward Field in 2021.
+If the program keeps running, they will cover the World Championships at Hayward Field in 2021.

 “I hope to keep this going through what will surely be one of the biggest athletic events to happen not only on our campus, but in the state,” Shontz said.
 “It will also be the first time Outdoor Worlds have been held in the United States.”